Downtown Cleveland: Completed projects

 Relocation of the Cuyahoga County Administrative Headquarters, being developed by Geis Company, is spurring a $200 million mixed-use development at the corner of Euclid Avenue and East Ninth Street.
 The properties involved include the 29-story Ameritrust Tower, the attached 1010 Euclid Avenue building, the historic Cleveland Trust Company Building, and the so-called "P and H" buildings, located on the Prospect Avenue side of the complex.
 Additionally, two parking garages on the south side of Prospect Ave along East Ninth Street will anchor the parking aspect.

 The P and H buildings will be razed and the site will become the home of a new, eight-story Cuyahoga County headquarters building, in which the county will lease for 26 years.
 Building size is expected to be 220,000 square feet.

 The plan calls for creating 210 high-end apartments in the former office tower and part of the building at 1010 Euclid, although portions of the building will be retained as office space in case the county needs to expand in the future.
-A proposed hotel on the lower floors of the 29-story tower is being considered.
-Since 2015, the Cleveland Trust Company Rotunda and 1010 Euclid Avenue ground floor has housed a full-service Heinen's grocery store for downtown residents.
+Between 2015 and 2026, the Cleveland Trust Company Rotunda and 1010 Euclid Avenue ground floor housed a full-service Heinen's grocery store for downtown residents.